stratusadv/dandy/docs/terms.md

 - Prompt Division
 - Prompt Piece

+### Reflection

+The result of analyzing a prompt request versus the response.

+- After Thought

 ### LLM

 A Large Language Model that can interpret a prompt into a text

+### LLM Handler

+The process that handles the interaction with an LLM model

+- Prompter
+- Broker
+- Operator
+- Driver

 ### Department (High Level Module)